Table of content

 Most common ARIA attributes

-- aria-hidden: by setting
+- aria-hidden: setting

 <button class="icon-button">